Switching email service providers should be straightforward. You export your lists, import them to the new platform, and start sending. Right?

 Opportunity Cost: While your team rebuilds templates, they’re not working on campaigns.
 Most teams report 2-3 months of reduced email marketing output during migration.

 Quality Assurance: Every template needs testing across email clients and devices.
-With 47 templates, Sarah’s team logged over 200 hours just on QA.
+A library of 40-50 templates can easily require 200+ hours of QA work.

 Training and Ramp-Up: Your team needs to learn new interfaces, workflows, and features.
 Productivity drops for the first few months as everyone adapts.

 Data Cleanup: Moving subscriber data often reveals years of accumulated cruft.
-One enterprise client spent $15,000 on data cleansing before migration.
+Enterprise teams can spend tens of thousands on data cleansing before migration.

 Vendor Lock-in Insurance: Some teams keep their old ESP running for months “just in case,” paying double platform fees.